Have you been wondering about counselling or therapy?

 Is it a kind of counselling?

-Yes.
-You might call it ‘counselling plus’: AEDP and Integrative Arts Psychotherapy allows us more options to go both wider and deeper.
+You might call it “counselling plus”.
+Both AEDP and Integrative Arts Psychotherapy involve longer and deeper training than standard counselling trainings.
+We get more options to go both wider and deeper in the work, as appropriate.

 How much does therapy cost?

-My fee for a standard 50-minute session is £70.
-Some phases of EMDR treatment require longer sessions of up to 75 minutes, and the fee for this is higher.
+My fee for a standard 50-minute session is £90.
+Some phases of EMDR treatment require longer sessions, and the fee for this is higher.

 How many therapy or counselling sessions will I need?

 It really depends on what you are looking for, and what difficulties you’re bringing.
-Just a few sessions could be enough to help someone get themselves on the right track, especially if we decide it’s appropriate to work in a very targeted way using a technique called EMDR.
 Most people will start with one session per week for six weeks, and then we will reassess and decide whether to continue.
 And yes, after this, most of my clients find they then choose to work longer term, which could be for six months, a couple of years, or longer.
 It depends what’s needed, and what each client wants.

 Do I have to be good at art?

 No!
-This is not about being ‘good at art’.
+Integrative Arts Psychotherapy is not about being ‘good at art’.
 The arts are a powerful channel to help you access the wisdom and lived experience held in your whole brain (and body).
 Artistic skill does not make this process any more (or any less) effective.
 Art Psychotherapy is completely different to an art lesson!
 We’re not interested in judging artwork.
-You and I together just enquire and get gently, respectfully curious, knowing that your creativity can open a precious window into your deeper self.
+Together we just enquire and get gently, respectfully curious, knowing that your creativity can open a precious window into your deeper self.

 Is there a guarantee that Integrative Arts Psychotherapy, AEDP, or EMDR will help me?